hazelnusse/SPOT/README.md

 2. Run the file you downloaded to install the Qt SDK.

-3. Download the .zip file for Spot [here](https://github.com/hazelnusse/SPOT/zipball/master "SPOT source code zipped")
+3. Download the .zip file for SPOT [here](https://github.com/hazelnusse/SPOT/zipball/master "SPOT source code zipped")